jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - CL & OL motors should work together, shouldn't all have to be
 - do Z first, avoid this knock

+## 2021 02 12

+I clearly want to be done with this phase, but am having small bugs to do with timing details / asynchronousness in the motion queue.

+Sorted those by introducing some delays / adjusting the wait-for-motion time in the remote buffer.
+Am seeing also spurious timeouts in the system though - I am really starting to tax the bus and asking the network to work all the time...
+It might be time to do a roll on OSAP subsystems to improve this performance.

+- init on wake-up somehow ?
+- make TC with per-tool setup / abstracted
+- pickup / put-down buttons
+- test w/ one tool
+- assy t2, test swap, film, done here for now
+- CAD update for probe, print

 ## 2021 02 11

 Have been iterating hardware to get ready for toolchangers again.
 Here's my current burn-down list that I am telling myself I will finish before I get back to making stepper-servo controllers work: